backspaces/agentscript/config/cleantheme/tutorials/5 - View.md

 ## More pheromone.html Options

+Here are several changes to pheromone.html to try:

-Edit your local pheromone.html, changing 30 to 1, save it and restart it in the browser.
+Edit your local pheromone.html, changing 30 (fps) to 1, save it and restart it in the browser.
 You'll get very slow turtles.

 Edit changing 1 to 60 and they'll zoom along!